mattkumar/dynamic-tlf/README.md

 ## Preview

-Here is a preview of the dashboard. <strong>Clicking the preview image will take you to a higher resolution video version.</strong>
+Here is a preview of the dashboard. <strong>Click to view to a higher resolution video version.</strong>

 [![](demo.gif)](https://www.youtube.com/watch?v=Ax1md38X-tI)